loekd/ServiceFabric.Mocks/README.md

 ## Release notes
  - 3.1.3
-	- Fix creation of `IReliableDictionary2` collections
+	- Merged PR by Jaah.
+Fix creation of `IReliableDictionary2` collections

  - 3.1.2
 	- Merged PR by Jaah.
 Add support for `IReliableDictionary2`